 Make her head by stuffing straw or natural found things in a pillow case or be creative.
 Draw a face on her that represent you as a goddess, it can be cheerful, serious, curious etc. All of us are artisans and are creative in our various ways – so set your creative intention along with your regular new moon intention if you are participating in that, let that be your guide as you decorate her.
 After all, you are really building a mirror of self to sustain the six moons of Autumn and Winter this year.

-Most people make their new year resolutions at the New Years, but with Marzanna, Maslenitsa, Morena and Mara and all her many names, we honor the deep silence of Winter and its stillness to reflect our practices to bring ourselves into natures quiet season of silence, snow, quiet, retreat.
+Marzanna, Maslenitsa, Morena and Mara and all her many names, we honor the deep silence of Winter as her spirit, and its stillness to reflect our practices to bring ourselves into natures quiet season of silence, snow, quiet, retreat.
 Winter Solstice marks the 3 long months of the “ending” of the whole year and on the Winter Solstice, place her where she will sit for the 3 moons of winter.
-Once she is built, set your Marzanna on your altar, if she is 2 or 3 feet tall, I suggest outside in your garden or somewhere like a balcony if you live in an apartment.

 I do both the burning and the drowning as I set my Marzanna in the pond, the same pond I do the Summer Solstice shamanic Kupala’s simpler traditions of thankfulness of the abundance and beauty of the natural summer season along with my own inner beauty.